ZEISS-PiWeb/PiWeb-Api/_pages/0125-restapi-dataservice-measurements.md

 {% assign endpoint="/values" %}
 {% assign summary="Creates measurements including values" %}
 {% capture description %}
-To create a measurement including values, it is necessary to transfer the measurement object within the request's body.
-A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which are used for the attributes must come from the parts/characteristics attribute range (specified in the {{ site.links['configuration'] }})
+To create a measurement with values, you must send its JSON representation in the request body.
+Values for `uuid` and `path` are required, `attributes` and `comment` are optional.
+The attribute keys must be valid measurement attributes as specified in the {{ site.links['configuration'] }}.

 {{ site.images['info'] }} The comment is only added if versioning is enabled in server settings.
 {% endcapture %}